dimyG/jekyll-theme-chirpy/_posts/2023-03-13-scalable-generative-ai-tools.md

 There is a postgres RDS instance with one database for each service.
 Redis is used as a cache store for all services.
 Static files are stored on S3 and served through Cloudfront CDN.
 CI/CD is implemented with GitHub actions.

+> The AWS deployment is quite expensive because it is designed for a real production application.
+> Since this is just a demo project, I redeployed it on a small Hetzner VPS, where the services
+> run as Docker containers managed by Docker Compose.